Top C# Interview Questions

 C#Virtual MethodAbstract Method

-- Virtual: Has default implementation, optional override.
+- Virtual: Has default implementation, optional override. - Abstract: No implementation, must be overridden.
+Example:

 abstract class Base {